 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

 This urban fantasy is a paperback edition that was published by Avon Publications on March 26, 2013 and has 360 pages.

-Other books by this author that I've reviewed include Halfway to the Grave, First Drop of Crimson, Death's Excellent Vacation, One Foot in the Grave, At Grave's End, Jeaniene Frost, Destined for an Early Grave, Unbound, This Side of the Grave, One Grave at a Time, Once Burned, Eternal Kiss of Darkness, The Beautiful Ashes, Bound by Flames, Into the Fire.
+Other books by this author include Halfway to the Grave, First Drop of Crimson, Death's Excellent Vacation, One Foot in the Grave, At Grave's End, Jeaniene Frost, Destined for an Early Grave, Unbound, This Side of the Grave, One Grave at a Time, Once Burned, Eternal Kiss of Darkness, The Beautiful Ashes, Bound by Flames, Into the Fire

 Second in the Night Prince urban fantasy series revolving around Leila in love with Vlad.